-COMETRIQ became commercially available in the United States in January 2013 and is being marketed in the United States principally through a small commercial team with relevant expertise in the promotion, distribution and reimbursement of niche oncology drugs.
-We have also fielded a small, outsourced specialty sales force whose responsibility is to promote COMETRIQ for its approved indication to customers.
-The wholesale acquisition cost of COMETRIQ has been set at \$9,900 for a 28-day supply.
-COMETRIQ has been flat priced, meaning each dosage strength will be priced the same.
-We currently estimate that there are between 500 and 700 first and second line metastatic MTC patients in the United States each year who will be eligible for COMETRIQ.
+COMETRIQ became commercially available in the United States in January 2013 and is being marketed in the United States principally through a small internal commercial team with relevant expertise in the promotion, distribution and reimbursement of oncology drugs.
+Effective October 29, 2013, the wholesale acquisition cost of COMETRIQ is \$10,395 for a 28-day supply.
+COMETRIQ has been flat priced, meaning each dosage strength is priced the same.
+We currently estimate that there are between 500 and 700 first and second line metastatic MTC patients diagnosed in the United States each year who will be eligible for COMETRIQ.

 We have scaled our commercial organization so that it is commensurate with the size of the market opportunity for progressive, metastatic MTC.
-We have also designed our commercial organization to maintain the maximum amount of flexibility, and to enable us to quickly scale up if additional indications are approved in the future.
+We have also designed our commercial organization to maintain flexibility, and to enable us to quickly scale up if additional indications are approved in the future.
 We believe we have created an efficient commercial organization, taking advantage of outsourcing options where prudent to maximize the effectiveness of our commercial expenditures.

 To help ensure that all eligible progressive, metastatic MTC patients have appropriate access to COMETRIQ, we have established a comprehensive reimbursement and support program called Exelixis Access Services.
-Through Exelixis Access Services, we intend: to provide co-pay assistance to qualified, commercially insured patients to help minimize out-of-pocket costs; to provide free drug to uninsured patients who meet certain clinical and financial criteria; and to make contributions to independent co-pay assistance charities to help patients who don't qualify for our co-pay assistance program.
+Through Exelixis Access Services, we: provide co-pay assistance to qualified, commercially insured patients to help minimize out-of-pocket costs; provide free drug to uninsured patients who meet certain clinical and financial criteria; and make contributions to an independent co-pay assistance charity to help patients who don't qualify for our co-pay assistance program.
 In addition, Exelixis Access Services is designed to provide comprehensive reimbursement support services, such as prior authorization support, benefits investigation, and if needed, appeals support.

-COMETRIQ is distributed in the United States exclusively through Diplomat Specialty Pharmacy, an independent specialty pharmacy that will allow for efficient delivery of the medication by mail directly to patients.
+COMETRIQ is distributed in the United States exclusively through Diplomat Specialty Pharmacy, an independent specialty pharmacy that allows for efficient delivery of the medication by mail directly to patients.

-To further support appropriate utilization and future development of COMETRIQ, our Medical Affairs department is responsible for providing appropriate scientific and medical education and information to physicians, and preparing scientific presentations and publications, and overseeing the process for ISTs.
+To further support appropriate utilization of COMETRIQ, our Medical Affairs department is responsible for responding to physician inquiries with appropriate scientific and medical education and information.